 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- v.
-Nonstandard To suspect.
+- transitive verb To suspect.

-- n.
-The act of suspecting; the feeling of one who suspects; the sentiment or passion which is excited by signs of evil, danger, or the like, without sufficient proof; the imagination of the existence of something, especially something wrong, without proof or with but slight proof.
+- noun The act of suspecting; the feeling of one who suspects; the sentiment or passion which is excited by signs of evil, danger, or the like, without sufficient proof; the imagination of the existence of something, especially something wrong, without proof or with but slight proof.

-- n.
-Thought.
+- noun Thought.

 - To regard with suspicion; suspect; mistrust; doubt.

-- n. colloq.
+- noun colloq.
 Slight degree; suggestion; hint.

-- n. being of a suspicious nature
+- noun being of a suspicious nature

-- n. doubt about someone's honesty
+- noun doubt about someone's honesty

-- n. the state of being suspected
+- noun the state of being suspected

 Etymologies